Dolphi2/wp-replace-name/README.md

 ## What it does?

-Runs few checks before starting the name replacement.
+A command line script that asks for the new WordPress web site name, and replaces the current name with the new name.

+First, it does some validity tests.
 If the script is executed as root or not inside a WordPress installation, it exists without replacing the name.

 After the initial validaion it will search and replace the web site name in the WordPress database and files.